This burgeoning community helps people build stunning data visualizations

 The power of sharing

 Observable isn’t exactly starting from scratch.
 Long before cofounding the company, Bostock had been a key creator of a Javascript application framework called D3, which generates data visualizations using web standards.
-D3 has become wildly popular among developers—it’s been downloaded more than 131 million times in the last five years—and Bostock credits much of that growth with the way people would share examples of their code.
+D3 has become wildly popular among developers—it’s been downloaded more than 131 million times in the past five years—and Bostock credits much of that growth with the way people would share examples of their code.

 “I grew up on GitHub, and I saw the explosive growth of open-source, and how people were sharing code, writing blog posts and tutorials,” he says.
 “I had built earlier sites for people to share examples with D3, and I was amazed by how successful those examples were.”